Ashley Graham’s Hairstylist Shares Genius Hack for a Fuller-Looking Ponytail

 Ashley Graham is an effortless natural beauty, but we love when she turns up the glam, too.
-Such was the case as she made press rounds for “America’s Next Top Model” earlier this week.
-The supermodel’s trusty hair and makeup squad includes Justine Marjan, who has also styled the strands of Shay Mitchell, Kerry Washington and Khloe Kardashian.
+Such was the case when she made press rounds for “America’s Next Top Model” earlier this week.
+The supermodel’s trusty hair and makeup squad includes Justine Marjan, who has also styled the strands of Shay Mitchell, Kerry Washington, and Khloe Kardashian.

 MORE: The Expert Hot Tool Hair Tips Every Newbie Should Know